08/28/19

 • You need to minimize operating costs.

-• Your team has too many time-consuming tasks, which they can’t fit into their current schedule.
+• Your team has too many time-consuming tasks which they can’t fit into their current schedule.

 • You have capacity issues — little space for accommodating new in-house specialists.